clef2018-factchecking/clef2018-factchecking/README.md

 ## __Results File Format__:

 ### Subtask A:
-For this task, results file is a list of claims with the estimated score for check-worthiness.
+For this task, the expected results file is a list of claims with the estimated score for check-worthiness.
-    Each line in the results file is in the format:
+    Each line contains a tab-separated line with:
 >line_number <TAB> score

 Where _line_number_ is the number of the claim in the debate and _score_ is a number indicating the priority of the claim for fact-checking.
 Line numbers are provided in the order they should be prioritized for fact-checking.
 For example: